 Ratings of 'care at home after the birth' were about the same as the national average.
-The highest -scoring question related to being treated with respect and dignity at home after the birth.
-The lowest-scoring question related to the time spent by the GP practice nurse/midwife discussing mental health at the 6-week check-up.
+The highest-scoring question related to being treated with respect and dignity at home after the birth.
+The joint lowest-scoring questions related to the time spent by the GP practice nurse/midwife discussing physical and mental health at the 6-week check-up.